I often say it; the quickest way to change the world is to focus on changing one life.

 Here’s the thing.
 Sometimes life can be really, really, really inconvenient.
 With our ever shifting schedules, in-and-out spouses, and Pilot Wife Law in full effect, things don’t always go our way.
 Yeah, it sucks.
 Totally!
 I’m the first to admit that I all-to-often get tied up in my frustrations and allow my perspective to narrow down to a ‘me’ tunnel view.An act of kindness affects more than just the immediate beneficiary.
 It also affects the heart of the doer.
 It affects all in direct witness of the interaction.
 It affects all who read or hear about the moment second and thirdhand.
 Click To Tweet

 sometimes oftentimes our personal ‘inconveniences’ are really catalysts into something much bigger (and yes, more important) than ourselves and our own personal comfort?
-What if our delays and inconveniences are not meant to frustrate us but rather to guide us into opportunities to toss stones?
+What if our delays and inconveniences are not meant to frustrate us but rather to guide us into opportunities to toss those precious stones?
 That knowledge changes things!

 I don’t know the frustrations of your own day, week, month, or year.
 I know they exist.
 I know they can feel overwhelming.
 We all have them…in droves at times!
 But I also know this: when we narrow our emotional focus to pinpoint only the things that are not going our way instead of reaching for a wider vantage, we are missing out on the beautiful opportunities to create ripples…or be affected by them.
-Maybe we need to step back and consider the airplane view – to look for the opportunities that are waiting for us at the end of the inconveniences.
+Maybe we need to step back and consider the aerial view – to look for the opportunities that are waiting for us at the end of the inconveniences.
 Perhaps our discomfort is simply a catalyst for something bigger than ourselves – opportunities to toss the stone.